- How is retinoblastoma treated?

 If the eye cannot see or cannot be saved

-If there is no vision in the eye, or the tumor is so advanced within the eye that there is no hope of cure by other means, or if there is painful glaucoma, then surgery is done to remove the eye and place an orbital implant in the socket.
+If there is no vision in the eye, if the tumor is so advanced within the eye that there is no hope of cure by other means, or if there is painful glaucoma, then surgery is done to remove the eye and place an orbital implant in the socket.

 In some instances where there are large tumors in both eyes, chemotherapy may be used first to try to shrink the tumors and avoid the need for surgery in both eyes.
-If chemotherapy shrinks the tumors enough, local therapies such as brachytherapy (plaque radiotherapy), cryotherapy, laser therapy, or thermotherapy may allow at least one eye to be saved.
+If chemotherapy shrinks the tumors enough, local therapies such as brachytherapy (plaque radiotherapy), cryotherapy, laser therapy, or thermotherapy may allow at least one eye (and some vision) to be saved.

 Some children with retinoblastoma in only one eye may actually have the hereditary form of retinoblastoma, which means they will probably develop disease in the other eye as well.
 Therefore, it is very important that children with retinoblastoma in one eye continue to have the other eye examined regularly after treatment.